-Kit Origin Year Info Sounds Speech General Instruments 1981 SP0256-AL2 ©1981 GIO CKA GIS411 TAIWAN 59 The SP0256-AL2 Speech Processor IC contains a programmable digital filter that can be made to model a vocal tract.
+Kit Origin Year Info Sounds Speech General Instruments 1981 SP0256-AL2 O1981 GIO CKA GI8411 TAIMAN 59 The SP0256-AL2 Speech Processor IC contains a programmable digital filter that can be made to model a vocal tract.
 The 16k ROM stores both data and instructions.
 The pulse width modulated output can produce speech with a frequency range of 5kHz and a dynamic range of 42 dB.
 TR-606 Roland 1981 The Roland TR-606 Drumatix is a programmable analogue drum machine.
 It was designed to couple with the TB-303 Bassline.
 The TR-606 has a very original sound and remains popular today.
 8 TR-707 Roland 1984 The Roland TR-707 has the same functions as the TR-909 with all PCM sounds.
 Starting with this model, Roland began using an LCD display to show the rhythm matrix and tempo.
 15 TR-727 Roland 1985 The Roland TR-727 is identical to the TR-707, with the exception that its sounds are Ethnic/Latin percussion.
 It is meant to complement a rhythm section, rather than be a main unit.
 15

 TR-808 Roland 1980 The Roland TR-808 has played a defining role for the 80's Hip Hop and Electro movement.
-It is still highly popular, thanks to its unmistakably original 16 TR-909 Roland 1983 sounds.
-11 TR-909 MARGINE AND A SUBJECT OF THE SOUND STATE OF CR-78 Roland 1978 The Roland CR-78 is perhaps the most luxurious rhythm machine ever made.
+It is still highly popular, thanks to its unmistakably original sounds.
+16 TR-909 Roland 1983 TR-909 Revenue of the most popular drum machines ever.
+It has PCM sounds for cymbal and hi-hat but all other instruments still come from analogue circuitry.
+The sounds are very useful for House and Techno music.
+11 CR-78 Roland 1978 The Roland CR-78 is perhaps the most luxurious rhythm machine ever made.
 The guiro and tambourine are still unique as of today, and bass, snare and bongos are very soft and rich sound.
 14